aws/aws-cdk/design/feature-flags.md

 or completely remove the legacy behavior.

-In order for new projects to pick up this new behavior automatically, we will modify `cdk init` to inject the set of "future flags" into the generated `cdk.json` file.
+In order for new projects to pick up this new behavior automatically, we will modify `cdk init` to inject the set of feature flags into the generated `cdk.json` file.
 This means that the new project will have the latest behavior, but projects that were created prior to the introduction of this feature will have the same legacy behavior based on the set of capabilities that were